THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOU TO EASILY FIND THE PRODUCTS MENTIONED. PLEASE READ MY DISCLOSURES TAB FOR MORE INFO.

 Free Form Crochet

 As a child, I would look at photos in pattern books or magazines and start crocheting.
 Sometimes that worked out well, but not always.
 I called that technique the “just did whatever I wanted” method.
-Other times, I would find an inspiration and just start crocheting and called that technique the “make it up as I go” method.
+Other times, I would find inspiration and just start crocheting and called that technique the “make it up as I go” method.

 One time, during my teenage years, I made a variety of crocheted flowers and chain stitched them together with green yarn, representing the stems and leaves.
 I wrapped them around the iron bedstead at the foot of my bed and called them my flower garden.
 Yeah, that’s called yarn bombing.
 I yarn bombed my own bedroom some 40+ years ago!